FAQs About Online RN to BSN Programs

 What Are Some Advantages of Working at a Magnet Hospital?

-• You’ll practice nursing in a setting focused on collaboration and quality of care.
-Research routinely links Magnet hospitals with better patient satisfaction and safety, as well as lower mortality rates and fewer pressure ulcers and falls.
+• You’ll practice nursing in a setting focused on collaboration and quality of care: Research routinely links Magnet hospitals with better patient satisfaction and safety, including lower mortality rates and fewer pressure ulcers and falls.

 Nurses hoping to join the staff at a Magnet hospital are in the best position to do so after earning a BSN.
 Some hospitals will also hire qualified ADN-prepared nurses enrolled in an RN to BSN program.